 the many who rightly take their cues from us.

-Malignant Species we combat in the Somme Preserves
+Malignant Species we most often combat in the Somme Preserves

 Asian honeysuckles